baoly19/tiger_genai25_hackathon/README.md

-# GenAI Medical Diagnosis Platform
+# 🏥 AutoClinicAI System - Team Tiger

 This repository contains the complete solution for an AI-powered medical diagnosis platform.
-It includes a Flutter-based frontend, a FastAPI backend service, collaborative research components, and a set of intelligent agents for processing and diagnosing patient medical data using the GenAI-AgentOS framework.
+It includes a Flutter-based frontend, a FastAPI backend service, and a set of intelligent agents for processing and diagnosing patient medical data using the GenAI-AgentOS framework.

+⚠️ Go to the [Genai-agentos Folder](./genai-agentos/) for simple demo setup and detailed stup instruction on the AgentOS platform

 This repo is part of submission for the [LeadWithAIAgents hackathon](https://genai.works/hackathon#judges)
 ---